Our Mission:

 One St. Lucie Youth Con

-With the success of our first “One St. Lucie Youth Con” event in 2022, Drug Free St. Lucie looks forward to hosting the event again in December 2023.
+With the success of our first “One St. Lucie Youth Con” event in 2022, Drug Free St. Lucie looks forward to hosting the event again in 2024.
 We expect even greater participation from our community’s youth and support from our community partners.
-Mark your calendars now for the 2nd annual “One St. Lucie Youth Con” – December 2023!
 Youth Con is an event for middle and high school students that empowers youth to make a difference in their community and provides them with the skills and knowledge to make positive decisions.
 It is a unique forum for the youth ages 12-18 years in St. Lucie County to discuss and provide input on important matters that affect them.

 Hidden In Plain Sight – An Awareness Program For Parents